This page has been medically reviewed by Stephen Bradford, Director of Clinical Services and Neurodiversity Lead

 - Social imagination - experiencing challenges in viewing situations from another’s perspective, predicting and understanding feelings and reactions, and foreseeing consequences of events and actions

 The causes of autism are currently the focus of a significant amount of active research.
 Experts believe that autism may be caused by the way in which the brain develops before, during, or soon after birth, as well as having genetic and environmental influences.

 Although the exact cause of autism is unknown, it’s understood that there are a range of inherited, environmental and other factors, which are linked to this complex condition.

-Research exploring the causes of ASC suggests that particular genes you inherit as a child could play a role in how likely you are to have autism.
-Having immediate family members such as siblings or parents with the condition can also increase the chances of you having ASC.
+Research exploring the causes of autism suggests that particular genes you inherit as a child could play a role in how likely you are to have autism.
+Having immediate family members such as siblings or parents with the condition can also increase the chances of you having autism.

-While genes may make a person prone to ASC, some environmental triggers are also thought to play a role.
-Even if a child has a genetic predisposition for ASC, it’s entirely possible that specific interactions with their environment may dictate whether they ultimately show related symptoms.
+While genes may make a person prone to autism, some environmental triggers are also thought to play a role.
+Even if a child has a genetic predisposition for autism, it’s entirely possible that specific interactions with their environment may dictate whether they ultimately show related symptoms.